DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_assess-service.md

-At an assessment you’ll:
+## At an assessment

+Assessors will:

-- review the work of the team against the [Service Standard](https://apply-the-service-standard.education.gov.uk/service-standard)
+- review the work of the team against the [Service Standard](https://apply-the-service-standard.education.gov.uk/service-standard) in a proportionate way.
+Take into account the context the team are working in

 - ask questions to support the team in demonstrating why they’ve built what they have and how they’ve met the standard

-After an assessment you’ll:
+## After an assessment

+Assessors will:

-- provide a [RAG rating](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) for each of the 14 Service Standard points
+- provide a [RAG rating](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard)

 - detail any actions that the team must take, where a red or amber rating is given for that standard